iitm-asr/Quiz_Application/README.md

-# Quiz_Application
+# 🧠 Quiz Application

-A Quiz Application developed in Python, designed to offer interactive and engaging quizzes.
-This project provides a solid foundation for building customized quiz programs, while encouraging creativity and innovation through additional features and enhancements.
+A user-friendly **Python-based GUI Quiz App** built using `tkinter`.
+This app lets users take a multiple-choice quiz with a 10-second timer per question, and tracks scores using a local JSON file.

 📜 Overview:

-This Quiz Application is a versatile tool for creating and taking quizzes.
-It is crafted with simplicity in mind, ensuring usability, while being flexible for advanced improvements.
-From basic question-answer functionalities to optional enhanced features like dynamic visuals and file management, this project is a great way to explore Python programming concepts.
+- This Quiz Application is a versatile tool for creating and taking quizzes.
+- It is crafted with simplicity in mind, ensuring usability, while being flexible for advanced improvements.
+- From basic question-answer functionalities to optional enhanced features like dynamic visuals and file management, this project is a great way to explore Python programming concepts.

-🌟 Features:
-A variety of pre-loaded questions with multiple-choice options.
-Real-time scoring to evaluate performance.
-User-friendly console interface.
-Highly customizable question formats.
+## 🚀 Features

+- 🎨 Modern, responsive GUI built with `tkinter`
+- 👤 User name input and dynamic question count selection
+- ❓ Randomized questions with 4-option multiple choice
+- ⏱ 10-second countdown timer per question
+- ✅ Instant feedback with colored buttons
+- 📊 Final score display with replay option
+- 💾 Reads from `questions.json` and saves to `Scores.json`

 🎯 Project Goals:

 Develop a functional Quiz Application.
 Provide a hands-on opportunity for students to expand their knowledge of Python.
 Encourage creativity by allowing users to: